WHERE ARE WE GOING?

 In the heart of the Itria Valley

-We continue towards the Itria Valley, the rural heart of the region.
+We continue towards the Valle d'Itria, the rural heart of the region.
 Here, cycling is the perfect way to immerse ourselves in the silence of the countryside, among farms and vineyards.
-We enter the fairytale landscape of the trulli by visiting Alberobello, a UNESCO site famous for the Rione Monti district.
+We enter the fairytale landscape of the trulli by visiting Alberobello, a UNESCO site famous for the Rione Monti.
 We cycle among conical roofs that seem to sprout from the red earth.
 We then reach Locorotondo, one of the most beautiful villages in Italy, where white is the dominant color.
-The whiteness of the houses is so dazzling that we close our eyes, but we immediately reopen them with a glass of wine (also white) in our hands, accompanied by some excellent traditional taralli.
-We continue our adventure in the countryside, where the sound of cicadas deafens us and celebrates summer.
-We are not just visiting Puglia, we feel it on our skin, we are breathing it in.
-In the afternoon, we arrive in Martina Franca, elegant and baroque, where we feel like lords among the noble palaces in front of the Basilica of San Martino.
+The whiteness of the houses is so dazzling that we close our eyes, but we immediately reopen them with a glass of wine (also white) in our hands, accompanied by some excellent traditional tarallo.
+We continue our adventure through the countryside, where the sound of cicadas becomes deafening and celebrates summer.
+Puglia , we are not just visiting it, we are feeling it on our skin, we are breathing it in.
+In the afternoon, we arrive in Martina Franca, elegant and baroque, where we feel like lords among the noble palaces in the presence of the Basilica of San Martino.

 Fourth day